Ravisheel/Cancer_Classification/README.md

 # Cancer_Detector
-In this project I made Cancer Classification model using Dimensional Reduction techniques which can predict Breast Cancers
+In this project I made Cancer Classification models using Dimensional Reduction techniques which can predict Breast Cancers

 1) Data set Description